-Turkey: The Turkey is a 1.2km beginner trail.
-This trail is enjoyed by skiers of all abilities, from true beginners to expert racers.
+Turkey: Skate/Classic.
+The Turkey is a 1.2km beginner trail.
+This trail is enjoyed by skiers of all abilities, from true beginners to Olympic racers (seriously!).

-Woodcock: A 2.0km trail crossing North Road, the Woodcock meanders through the forest, along Styles Brook, past an old beaver pond, and past an old sawmill’s sawdust pile.
+Woodcock: Skate/Classic.
+A 2.0km trail crossing North Road, the Woodcock meanders through the forest, along Styles Brook, past an old beaver pond, and past an old sawmill’s sawdust pile.
+A nice easier trail.

-Chickadee: ‘The all-time best trail ever’ winds 6.5km (including the optional Waite’s Loop) through the forest with a great mix of climbing and descending.
+Chickadee: Classic only.
+‘The all-time best trail ever’ winds 6.5km (including the optional Waite’s Loop) through the forest with a great mix of climbing and descending.
 Starts with a few steep climbs, then flattens out (mostly) for the remainder.
 Big downhill finish.
 Lots of gradual uphills with perfect grade for striding.
 Add Loon and Upper Blue Jay for an amazing 11km ski.
 There are many wet/swampy areas so we need cold weather and a lot of snow to groom it.

-Loon: An extension of the Chickadee adding 2km of dips and dives.
+Loon: Classic only.
+An extension of the Chickadee adding 2km of dips and dives.
 Good views of Styles Peak and Peru Peak.
 Great views of abandoned and active beaver ponds.

-Upper Bluejay: A 2km loop beginning at Styles Junction (top of Middle Bluejay and right before Chickadee’s final descent).
-A short climb followed by a great mix of gradual up and down will bring you to to highest point on the Wild Wings trails.
+Upper Bluejay: Classic only.
+A 2km loop beginning at Styles Junction (top of Middle Bluejay and right before Chickadee’s final descent).
+A short climb followed by a great mix of gradual up and down will bring you to to highest point on the Wild Wings trails, at about 2100′.
 A mellow but fun downhill back to Chickadee, where it climbs briefly before the final 1km downhill back to the barn.